pintonos/pintonos.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-My name is Andreas Peintner and I am a second-year PhD student in Computer Science at the University of Innsbruck, who is supervised by [Eva Zangerle, Phd](https://evazangerle.at/).
+My name is Andreas Peintner and I am a fourth-year PhD student in Computer Science at the University of Innsbruck, who is supervised by [Dr. Eva Zangerle](https://evazangerle.at/).
 My research interests include sequential recommendation, music information retrieval and graph neural networks.